Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Computing the Similarity Transform

-\textbf{Summary} Prop. \ref{prop:prob-machine-off-by-transform} and Theorem \ref{thm:coarse-grain-marg-and-trans} suggest that we can compute a PSR and then recover the corresponding system model by recovering the unknown similarity transform $P$.
+\textbf{Summary} A diagram that sketches the entire learning algorithm can be found in \cref{fig:pipeline}.
+Prop. \ref{prop:prob-machine-off-by-transform} and Theorem \ref{thm:coarse-grain-marg-and-trans} suggest that we can compute a PSR and then recover the corresponding system model by recovering the unknown similarity transform $P$.
 Sections \ref{sec:obs-as-eigenvalues} and \ref{sec:trans-partitions} present an algorithm that applies to all POMDPs that admit the assumptions of Sec. \ref{sec:assumptions}, and computes $P$ up to the full-rank observability partition of states.
 The set of POMDPs learned by our method captures a large class of real-world POMDPs that arise in manipulation scenarios.
-It practice, it is very difficult to construct a POMDP with low-rank transitions and state aliasing \textit{and} where the transitions between aliased states must be distinguished to infer a good policy.